kgxsz/gardener/README.md

 Then run `clj -Astyle` to get an auto reloading Garden flow going.

-To build once: `clj --main gardener.compiler --stylesheet your.project/stylesheet --output-to path/to/your/file.css --build-once true`
+To build once: `clj -m gardener.compiler --stylesheet your.project/stylesheet --output-to path/to/your/file.css --build-once true`